Home > Red Button > Help > Features > OS Components

 OS Components

 Attention!
 Using the features of this section is not necessary.
 Rather, it is an exception.
 These features are designed for very experienced users.
 Use them only if you know exactly what you are doing.
 Changes selected in this section cannot be undone using Red Button.
 To recover deleted Windows components, you will need the image from which the operating system was installed.
+Be extremely careful with the features in this section!

 The features in this group allow you to free up disk space by removing unnecessary (for you) components of Windows.
 Also, these features help improve overall performance, convenience, security and privacy of your system.